 Immigrants, Latinos, and Asians account for growing shares of the economy and population in Alabama.
 Immigrants (the foreign-born) make up 3.4% of the state’s population, and over one-third of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants are not only important to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.8 billion in consumer purchasing power, and the businesses they own had sales and receipts of $3.6 billion and employed more than 25,000 people at last count.
-At a time when the economy is still recovering, Alabama can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $6.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $3.6 billion and employed more than 25,000 people at last count.
+As the economy continues to grow, Alabama can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Alabama’s population and electorate.

-- 0.8% (or 19,504) of registered voters in Alabama were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 1.2% (or 31,396) of registered voters in Alabama were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 5% of Alabamans are Latino or Asian.

 - The Latino share of Alabama’s population grew from 0.6% in 1990 , to 1.7% in 2000 , to 3.9% (or 189,934 people) in 2013 .
 The Asian share of the population grew from 0.5% in 1990 , to 0.7% in 2000 , to 1.2% (or 58,624 people) in 2013 , according to the U.S. Census Bureau.

 - In Alabama, 84.6% of children with immigrant parents were U.S. citizens in 2009 , according to the Urban Institute.